google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/measures_of_center.rst

 these measures of center may be.
 Say someone asked you for your advice about where they wanted to move after graduation, and that the weather was a major concern for them.
-You want to give them a summary statistic to accurately summarize the data.
+You want to give them a summary statistic to accurately summarize what the weather might be like at those respective locations.
 Would the mean or median make more sense?
 The next example can help you understand when you would want to use the mean versus the median.

 .. _measures_of_center_weather: